Iris willmottiana: Native

 Iris willmottiana is from Central Asia and (the former Russian state), of Kazakhstan. or Uzbekistan.

-It grows wild in the stony foothills of the Pamir mountain range, at around 2900m above sea level.
+It grows wild in the stony foothills of the Pamir Mountains, at around 2900m above sea level.

 It has been found in the Aksu Zhabagli, and Karatau Mountains, in Kazakhstan.

 Cultivation

 It is hardy to USDA Zone 3.

 Although the plant is quite hardy, in the UK, it is better cultivated in a bulb frame. or Alpine house, but has been grown outside.

 It prefers to grow in sandy loam, with good drainage and in full sun.

 Iris willmottiana, Iris willmottiana 'Alba' and Iris warleyensis (named after Miss Willmotts garden in Essex), are all easier to find in the US than in England.

 The plant listed as Iris willmottiana 'Alba', is now thought to be a white form of Iris bucharica.

 It can produce hybrids very easy with Iris magnifica and Iris graeberiana.